tkmanabat/tkmanabat/README.md

 I am ***Tim***!
-I am a 4th year **struggling college student** trying to create deep/machine learning models to predict and to analyze data and crawl thru life.
-I am also an open-source enthusiast.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source 😲
+I am a 4th year CS Student trying to train deep/machine learning models and crunch numbers:

 - 💬 Ask me about anything, I would be delighted to help!
 - 👯 I’m looking to collaborate on projects anything about **Machine Learning**, **Natural Language Processing**, and **Computer Vision**